 In an ideal world, every employee in your organization would be a high performer with high potential–but that’s obviously not realistic.
-The appropriate question is how to move employees toward the upper-right quadrant, or at least to the high-performance tier.
+The appropriate question in the short term is how to move employees toward the upper-right quadrant, or at least to the high-performance tier.

 It’s not always possible, nor always the desired goal (you might want to keep your high performers right where they are, for instance).
 There’s no one-size-fits-all strategy, but Figure 2 provides a general framework.